Umbilical Cord Clamping: How Long Should You Wait?

 CPDTime.

-Updated 20 Feb 2023
+Updated 20 Feb 2025

-Today, however, following extensive research, the practice of immediate clamping has largely been replaced by delayed cord clamping (DCC), which has been shown to have significant benefits for the infant and is now recommended in most circumstances (The University of Sydney 2021; Tommy’s 2021).
+Today, however, following extensive research, the practice of immediate clamping has largely been replaced by delayed cord clamping (DCC), which has been shown to have significant benefits for the infant and is now recommended in most circumstances (The University of Sydney 2023; Tommy’s 2023).

 What is Cord Clamping?

-Cord clamping is the process of binding the umbilical cord using a nipper, which restricts this blood flow between the infant and the placenta.
+Cord clamping is the process of binding the umbilical cord using a nipper, which restricts blood flow between the infant and the placenta.
 The umbilical cord is then cut (De Bernando 2021).

-In delayed cord clamping (DCC), rather than clamping the cord immediately after birth, the midwife waits until the cord has stopped pulsating before clamping it (Tommy’s 2021).
+In delayed cord clamping (DCC), rather than clamping the cord immediately after birth, the midwife waits until the cord has stopped pulsating before clamping it (Tommy’s 2023).

-The National Institute for Health and Care Excellence (2017) recommends that cord clamping occurs no earlier than one minute following birth, unless there are concerns about the cord’s integrity of the infant’s heartbeat.
+The National Institute for Health and Care Excellence (2017) recommends that cord clamping occurs no earlier than one minute following birth unless there are concerns about the cord’s integrity of the infant’s heartbeat.

-Note that the cord should ideally be clamped within five minutes (Tommy’s 2021).
+Note that the cord should ideally be clamped within five minutes (Tommy’s 2023).

 midwife clamping umbilical cord